 2. Lauryn Hill- Everything is Everything

 During the recording sessions, Hill wanted to write a song about injustice and struggles amongst youth communities in inner city America.
 Every time a female artist uses her music to send out conscious messages, it is likely to be felt rather than a crack-head male MC who has guns and fat booty women in his music videos.
 Ms Hill got major accolades for this great joint.
 She was nominated for Grammy awards and won several for her album The Miseducation of Lauryn Hill and this album skyrocketed her straight into charts that were male dominated.
 When she was still vibing with her fellow Fugees members, we could see how she grew as an artist taking lead vocalist roles and displaying her word skills and sending out a message to the female MCs to go out there and own the game.

 3. Amazulu- Amanda Black

 Paying homage to the local females vocalists, Ms Amanda Black dropped an album which set her up for a great career ahead of her.
 With her music career beginning when she made an appearance on a musical talent show Idols SA, she didn’t come out on top but that didn’t stop her from pursuing her dream.
 And after Idols, she signed a deal that soon made her a platinum selling artist with her single Amazulu making waves in the South African music industry.
 This did not only set the bar for her, but it showed the younger upcoming females that were ready to enter the game that there’s a lot at stake.
-This joint alongside with the visuals portrays a message to young girls out there that they shouldn’t restrict themselves and go out there to achieve great things.
+This joint alongside the visuals portrays a message to young girls out there that they shouldn’t limit themselves because of their situations at home, but to rather go out there to achieve great things.
 Not only did she change the game for females, but she also showed the males that even in a industry dominated by them, women can still do great things!
 Congratulations to Amanda for the accolades she achieved with this single and we wish her well for the future.